Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 - If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
  - Save values for next run
 - User can set mouse scroll speed 4 speeds.
 Normal, 2X, 3X, 5X
+- Create button, go to input folder

 ## **Search**
 - ✅ - Search input field, text should only show project in left side, and should open the folder if in sub folder